useState

 - Function: It's a Hook imported from

-. - State Management: It allows you to create state variables within functional components.
+react. - State Management: It allows you to create state variables within functional components.

 - Return Value: It returns an array containing two elements: